Koratala Siva: Early life and start-up career

 Born into a family of social activists with communist ideologies, he began his early career working in the information technology industry as a software engineer.
 He then worked as a screenwriting assistant for films under his uncle, Posani Krishna Murali.
-Subsequently, he ventured into Telugu film industry as a dialogue writer for films such as Okkadunnadu, Munna, Brindavanam, and Oosaravelli.
+Subsequently, he ventured into Telugu film industry as a dialogue writer for films such as Okkadunnadu, Bhadra, Munna, Brindavanam, and Oosaravelli.

-Film directorial career
+Directorial career

 In 2013, he made his film directorial debut with Mirchi starring Prabhas which was a box-office success.
 In 2015, he directed action-drama film Srimanthudu, which was a commercial success, and has received three Filmfare Awards South, six IIFA Awards, and six SIIMA Awards.